Keep it simple: K.I.S.S.

 Recommended Simple flashlights

 I would suggest trying to see if there is already a flashlight around the house.
 If there is an incandescent flashlight, you can replace the bulb with a LED PR bulb drop-in.
-I mentioned quite a few on the Maglite upgrade page.
+I mentioned quite a few on the Maglite LED upgrade page.

 I don't think you should ever consider buying a lithium-powered flashlight from eBay to give to an older person!
 Instead, I would suggest staying away from lithium-powered flashlights, which use cells that need to be charged outside of the flashlight.
 In some cases, flashlights with built-in lithium batteries could be okay, as long as there is NO way to open the flashlight or mistake the lithium batteries with ordinary disposable batteries.